stencillogic/Start-with-Rust-fast/README.md

 ### Box

 Boxes are used in the following situations:
- - When you have a type whose size can’t be known at compile time and you want to use a value of that type in a context that requires an exact size
+ - When you have a type whose size can't be known at compile time and you want to use a value of that type in a context that requires an exact size
  - When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so
  - When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type